Kuwait's emir launches process for amnesty pardoning dissidents | Politics

 Kuwait's ruling emir on Wednesday paved the way for an amnesty to pardon dissidents, which has been a major condition of opposition lawmakers to end a months-long standoff with the appointed government that has held up planned fiscal reforms.

-That gives citizens more say over how the country is run than in neighboring autocracies, though the emir has the final say in state matters.
-But deadlocks between the cabinet and assembly have over decades led to government reshuffles and dissolutions of parliament, sometimes hampering investment and reform.
-The statement said the emir had decided to use his constitutional right to issue amnesties, following talks between the government and parliament to enhance "political stability" and cooperation between the executive and legislative branches.
+That gives citizens more say over how the country is run than in neighbouring autocracies, though the emir has final say in state matters.
+But deadlocks between the cabinet and assembly have over decades led to government reshuffles and dissolutions of parliament, hampering investment and reform.
+The statement said the emir decided to use his constitutional right to issue amnesties, following talks between the government and parliament to enhance "political stability" and cooperation between the executive and legislative branches.

-Dissidents in self-imposed exile include former lawmakers who took part in a 2011 storming of parliament over alleged government graft and mismanagement and other Kuwaitis who openly criticized the emir -- a jailable offense -- or other Gulf rulers.
+Dissidents in self-imposed exile include former lawmakers who took part in a 2011 storming of parliament over alleged government graft and mismanagement, and other Kuwaitis who openly criticized the emir -- a jailable offence -- or other Gulf rulers.
+"This provides a glimmer of hope for cooperation," opposition MP Muhannad Al-Sayer told Reuters.

+He voiced hope the government would also take into account another key opposition demand that Prime Minister Sheikh Sabah al-Khalid al-Sabah accept to be questioned in parliament, which returns from summer break on Oct.
+26. Several lawmakers have questioned the constitutionality of a motion passed in March delaying any questioning of the premier until the end of 2022.
+MPs have submitted motions to question Sheikh Sabah on several issues including the handling of the coronavirus pandemic and corruption.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)